Elijah Moshinsky: Television director

 Moshinsky made a number of television films, mostly of operas.
 Non-operatic works, mainly for the BBC, include a number of Shakespeare's plays, televised between 1980 and 1985: All's Well That Ends Well, A Midsummer Night's Dream, Cymbeline with Helen Mirren, Coriolanus with Alan Howard and Irene Worth, and Love's Labour's Lost.
 He also directed Judi Dench and Kenneth Branagh in Ibsen's Ghosts (1986) and Richard Brinsley Sheridan's The Rivals (1987).
 He also directed a three-part serial version of Kingsley Amis' novel The Green Man (1990).
-He also directed two documentaries for the BBC: Mozart in Turkey, which was filmed in the Topkapi Palace and Divas for Arena.
+In 1993 he directed an adaptation of Romain Gary's novel The Dance of Genghis Cohn.
+He also directed two documentaries for the BBC: Mozart in Turkey, which was filmed in the Topkapi Palace and Divas in the Arena.
 He also directed a film of Tippet's The Midsummer Marriage for Channel 4.

 Personal life

 Moshinsky married Ruth Dyttman in 1970.
 They had two sons and lived in London.

 In January 2021, Moshinsky had a fall at his London home, and was taken to hospital where he contracted COVID-19 during the COVID-19 pandemic in the United Kingdom.
-He died on 14 January 2021.
+He died in London on 14 January 2021.